 Housmans never made my original list, I’m not even sure why.
-But as it happens, fate decided and on one memorable Saturday in October this was where I decided to start my bookshop-crawl (I did not know it’s a thing, until a very kind lady in Gay’s the Word told me).
+But as it happens, fate decided and on one memorable Saturday in October this was where I decided to start my bookshop-crawl (I did not know it’s a thing until a very kind lady in Gay’s the Word told me).
 The outside is very unassuming, as I approached I was not even sure if I am in the right place.

 However, once we’re inside there is no doubt.
 It is a radical bookshop with carefully curated shelves.
 I admit to very quickly looking over the shelves regarding anarchism, communism and Marxism, and making a beeline to the feminism books (yes, the place is as full of ‘-isms’ as it gets).
-As you’ll see below I found few interesting books.
+As you’ll see below I found a few interesting books.

 I very much liked the table display you can see in the pictures, it was beautifully colour-coordinated.
 There was a bargain book corner, which I think is a brilliant idea, even if nothing caught my fancy.
-I also appreciated a big selection of book about environmental issues.
+I also appreciated a big selection of books about environmental issues.
 All in all a fantastic radical bookshop.
-Not too big, but with enough selection to keep you inside for good 40 minutes.
+Not too big, but with enough selection to keep you inside for a good 40 minutes.
 They also had a lot of books I have not seen in other places.

 Here is what I bought:

-- Reporting the Troubles – complied by Deric Henderson and Ivan Little – this one has to do with something I’ve been promising myself for a while, to learn more about the Troubles.
+- Reporting the Troubles – complied by Deric Henderson and Ivan Little (r)- this one has to do with something I’ve been promising myself for a while, to learn more about the Troubles.
 I was 14 years old when the Good Friday Agreement was signed, so should probably know more about this time than I do.